GaijinEntertainment/DagorEngine/prog/1stPartyLibs/daScript/doc/source/reference/language/pattern_matching.rst

 Match Expressions
 ^^^^^^^^^^^^^^^^^^^^

-In daScript, match expressions allow you to reuse variables declared earlier in the pattern to match expressions later in the pattern.
+In Daslang, match expressions allow you to reuse variables declared earlier in the pattern to match expressions later in the pattern.

 Here's an example that demonstrates how to use match expressions to check if an array of integers is in ascending order::